mvanroon/react-native-axios-jwt/README.md

 } from 'react-native-axios-jwt';
 import { axiosInstance } from '../api';

 // 4.
-Post email and password and get tokens in return.
-Call setAuthTokens with the result. const login = async (params) => {
+Log in by POST-ing the email and password and get tokens in return
+// and call setAuthTokens with the result. const login = async (params) => {
   const response = await axiosInstance.post('/auth/login', params)